Kong/docs.konghq.com/app/_hub/kong-inc/vault-auth/_index.md

 }
 ```

 Additional fields within the secret are ignored.
 The key must be the `access_token` value; this is the identifier by which Kong queries the Vault API to fetch the credential data.
-See the [Vault documentation](https://www.vaultproject.io/docs/secrets/kv/kv-v1.html) for further information on the KV v1 secrets engine.
+See the Vault documentation for [version 1](https://www.vaultproject.io/docs/secrets/kv/kv-v1.html) or [version 2](https://developer.hashicorp.com/vault/docs/secrets/kv/kv-v2) for further information on the KV secrets engine.

 `vault-auth` token pairs can be created with the Vault HTTP API or the `vault write` command: